This article explains all about Best Odds Guaranteed (BOG) in matched betting.

 Here are some useful BOG tips.

 - Place your BOG matched bets early.
 Don‘t wait until near the race start.
-Horse racing odds move too fast for accurate back and lay betting.
+Horse racing odds move too fast for accurate back and lay betting close to the off.

 - Do not back too many horses at one bookie.
-You’ll be taking value odds to get a close odds match, which could lead to a gubbing.
+You’ll be taking value odds to get a close back/lay match, which could lead to a gubbing.

-- BOG is a risk free matched betting strategy.
+- BOG is a no risk matched betting strategy.
 Try backing Betfred pushes horse racing boosts.
 Then, place a matching lay bet at the exchange.
-You’ll then have a risk free shot at BOG.
+You’ll have a risk free shot at BOG.

 - Lay your bets immediately to ensure a risk free matched bet.